damianmgarcia/Hide-n-Seek/README.md

 Hide n' Seek data may be synced with the user's other devices if their browser has extension data synchronization enabled.

+## **Permissions Required**

+- "Read and change your data on all indeed.com sites and all linkedin.com sites"
+  - Hide n' Seek requires this permission in order to add its UI elements, such as the "hide" buttons and the hidden job overlays, to the job board's website.
+- "Read your browsing history"
+  - Hide n' Seek requires this permission in order to detect when the user is searching for jobs on a supported job board's website so that it knows when to run.

 ## **Installation**

 Pending testing and publication to the Chrome Web Store